http2/http2-test/README.md

 #Usage

-After installing the dependencies, run:
+## Testing the client

+After installing the dependencies, as described above, set the envrinoment variable HTTP2_BROWSER to the client executable.
+Note that the client should be able to parse a URL in its command line.
+Then run

 ```bash
 $ grunt mochaTest:client
 ```

-A sample browser is included.
+To try out the tests, a sample browser is included.
+This is picked up if the HTTP2_BROWSER environment variable does not exist.

+## Testing the server

+> This is still a work in progress and there are no tests available currently.

 #Adding Tests

 ## Server tests
 For server tests, create new tests as the `./lib/tests/*-test.js` directory.
 Look at the template-test.js for an example

 NOTE WELL
 ---------